Cori McKean About Page Banner

 Meet Cori McKean

-Cori McKean’s story starts on a small family farm in Ellensburg, where early mornings, hard work, and lending a hand to your neighbors weren’t lessons — they were just everyday life.
-Growing up in Manastash 4‑H, Ellensburg FFA, Thorp FBLA, and serving as a Washington State Girls Representative gave her a strong sense of leadership and showed her what it means to step up for your community.
-Today, Cori keeps those roots alive by leading the Trailblazers 4‑H Club, volunteering on the Friends of the Fair Board, serving as a Fair Superintendent, and staying active with Ellensburg Noon Rotary.
+Cori McKean’s story begins on a small family farm in Ellensburg, where early mornings, hard work, and helping neighbors were simply part of life.
+Growing up in Manastash 4‑H, Ellensburg FFA, Thorp FBLA, and serving as a Washington State Girls Representative shaped her sense of leadership and community responsibility.
+Today, she keeps those roots strong by leading the Trailblazers 4‑H Club, volunteering with Friends of the Kittitas County Fair, serving as a 4‑H Dog Superintendent, and staying active with Ellensburg Noon Rotary.

-After high school, Cori went to work as a dispatcher for the Ellensburg Police Department, beginning what is now more than 35 years of service to the people of Kittitas County.
+After high school, Cori became a dispatcher for the Ellensburg Police Department, beginning more than 35 years of service to Kittitas County.
 She married Michael McKean, and together they welcomed their son, Tommy.
-When motherhood came later in life, Cori looked for a way to keep serving her community without the strain of overnight shifts.
-In 2019, she moved from her “first” first‑responder role at KITTCOM to the “last” first‑responder role in the Coroner’s Office.
-At the invitation of Coroner Nick Henderson, she stepped into a position that brought her full circle — from being the first voice in a crisis to the final guardian of dignity, accuracy, and truth.
+When motherhood arrived later in life, she sought a way to continue serving without the strain of overnight shifts.
+In 2019, she transitioned from her “first” first‑responder role at KITTCOM to the “last” first‑responder role in the Coroner’s Office.
+Recruited by Coroner Nick Henderson, she stepped into a position that brought her full circle—from being the first voice in a crisis to the final guardian of dignity, accuracy, and truth.

-Cori secured grant funding and helped guide the office through full accreditation — an important step that ensures the Coroner’s Office meets the highest professional standards for accuracy, safety, and transparency.
-Accreditation gives families confidence that every case is handled with the same care and consistency they’d expect in any well‑run medical or public‑safety agency.
+Securing grant funding and guiding the office through full accreditation ensured the Coroner’s Office meets the highest standards for accuracy, safety, and transparency—giving families confidence that every case is handled with consistent, professional care.

-Now, under her direct leadership, the focus is on real, practical progress that strengthens how the office serves local families.
-She’s launched new family‑support and community‑outreach efforts, so folks have guidance and compassion when they need it most.
-She’s building an investigator peer‑support program to help the coroner's team stay healthy in a demanding line of work.
-And she’s working more closely than ever with the Health Department to expand prevention efforts.
+Now, under her leadership, the focus is on practical progress that strengthens service to local families.
+She has launched new family‑support and community‑outreach efforts, created an investigator peer‑support program, and expanded collaboration with the Health Department to support prevention work.

-When a family needs answers, Cori believes they deserve to know their loved one is being cared for with dignity.
-She chooses to be present in the autopsy suite because families cannot be, and she feels called to stand there with dignity and compassion, bearing witness on their behalf.
-Every case represents a life, a story, and the people who loved them.
-Cori carries that truth with her, treating each person with the gentleness and respect she’d want for her own family.
+Cori believes families deserve to know their loved one is treated with dignity.
+She chooses to be present in the autopsy suite because families cannot be, standing in their place with compassion and respect.
+Every case represents a life, a story, and the people who loved them, and she carries that truth with her in every decision.

-For Cori, this work is rooted in the values she was raised with- respect for families, doing things the right way, and earning trust through honesty and quiet, steady service.
+Her work is grounded in the values she was raised with—respect for families, doing things the right way, and earning trust through honesty and steady service.
 Her leadership keeps the office grounded, supports her team through difficult moments, and reassures the community that its most sensitive matters are handled with care.